Canadian wildfires: The impact on the insurance industry

 As wildfire season in Canada is well underway, residents of affected areas are preparing for evacuations and property losses – which also significantly impacts the insurance industry.

-Experts are already predicting that the Jasper wildfire could cost up to $700 million in insured losses, similar to the damages caused by the Slave Lake wildfire in 2011.
+The Jasper wildfire has been reported to cost over $880 million in insured losses (while it was originally predicted to cost up to $700 million), similar to the damages caused by the Slave Lake wildfire in 2011.
 However, this is still far from the costliest wildfire known to Canadians – the infamous Fort McMurray disaster of 2016 – where insured losses hit an astonishing $4.4 billion.

 Let’s take a look at how these unfortunate events have impacted (and will continue to impact) the insurance industry across the country.